English Proficiency

 Academic Coursework

-One way to demonstrate English Proficiency is through one’s high school or university curriculum and/or coursework.
-If you meet the below requirements, your English Proficiency will be automatically marked as complete during the application review process.
+One way to demonstrate English Proficiency is through high school or university curriculum and/or coursework.
+If you meet the below requirements, your English Proficiency will be marked as complete during the application review process.
 There is no action needed at the time of application, but you may be asked for additional documentation at a later time.

-IB (English A - Higher Level)5 or HigherYesYesYesYesNo
+IB (English A - Higher Level)5 or Higher

-Cambridge IGCSE, O Level or HigherC or higher in English SubjectYesYesYesNoNo
+Cambridge IGCSE, O Level or HigherC or higher in English Subject

-Cambridge English Qualification and CEFR160 or B2180 or C1180 or C1180 or C1180 or C1180 or C1
+Cambridge English Qualification and CEFR180 or C1

-Completion of 4 years of regular English at an accredited American or IB High School*C or higherYesYesYesNoYes
+Completion of 4 years of regular English at an accredited American or IB High SchoolC or higher in English Subject

-Completion of 3 years of schooling at a High School where medium of instruction is English*C or higherYesYesYesNoNo
+Completion of 3 years of schooling at a High School where medium of instruction is EnglishC or higher in English Subject

-Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course)C or higherYesYesYesNoNo
+Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course)C or higher

 Proficiency by Examination